 Looking for available computer models?
 Visit our shop site!

-This program is intended to subsidize regular, four-year replacement of primary desktop/laptop computers in the College of Arts and Sciences; to improve record keeping of inventory and licenses; and to lower the cost of computers and desktop support services to The College.
+This program is intended to subsidize regular, four-year replacement of primary desktop/laptop computers in the College of Arts and Sciences; to improve record keeping of licenses; and to lower the cost of computers and desktop support services to The College.

 The intent is to ensure eligible faculty and staff have primary computers that are not older than four years.
 Eligible faculty and staff can order a subsidized computer once in every four-year CCRP cycle.

 The CAS Dean’s Office has established the following eligibility guidelines.
 To be eligible for the CCRP, the user must be:

 - Employee type B: Tenure Track Faculty

 - Employee types A, F, H: Officers of Administration

 - Employee type C: Classified Staff and Career NTTF

 - At .50 FTE or above in CAS